AnonymerNiklasistanonym/RaspiForBeginners/README.md

 enables you to quickly view the content of a text file directly in the editor.

-For example did I just edit the existing_file in my home directory like in the command before and wrote `Hello world!` .
+For example i just edit the existing_file in my home directory like in the command before and wrote `Hello world!` .
 When you now input `cat existing_file` you will see the content directly in the console:

 ```
 pi@raspberrypi:~ $ cat exisiting_file